The very best places to experience Día de Muertos in 2026!

 Mexico City is my favourite city in the entire world because of its incredible number of museums, art galleries and parks.
 I highly recommend spending time in CDMX (or DF, short for Distrito Federal, as locals like to call it) at any time of the year.

-As you might expect, Día de Muertos in Mexico City will blow your mind.
+As you might expect, Día de Muertos in Mexico City is busy, hectic and it will blow your mind.
 Mexico City is the oldest city in the Americas, and it doesn’t disappoint for Day of the Dead.
 To be honest, like any trip to Mexico City, you’re going to have to plan your time and figure out what you really want to do because there’s just so much going on.

-If the idea of the main desfile (parade) and the huge crowds it attracts terrify you, why not choose a smaller area of Mexico City and explore how it celebrates Día de Muertos.
+⭐️ If the idea of the main desfile (parade) and the huge crowds it attracts terrify you, why not choose a smaller area of Mexico City and explore how it celebrates Día de Muertos.
 Below I include two areas I love very much: Coyoacan and Xochimilco for precisely this reason.
+The photo above was taken at the alebrije parade by the Alameda.

-Top Tip: Mexico City, more than anywhere it’s important to book your flights and accommodation early as the Mexican Grand Prix 2024 is held in Mexico City in October, similar dates to Día de los Muertos.
+Top Tip: Mexico City, more than anywhere it’s important to book your flights and accommodation early.

-What to do in Mexico City During Día de los Muertos 2024
+What to do in Mexico City during Día de los Muertos

 view of CDMX Cathedral with aztec sculpture next to it for dia de los muertos 2023

 🗝 El Gran Desfile de Día de Muertos.
 Despite being the newest attraction, El Gran Desfile de Día de Muertos (the Great Day of the Dead Parade), shouldn’t be missed.
-It’s typically held on the Saturday preceding Dia de Muertos (probably October 28th 2024) but it won’t be announced until early October.
+It’s typically held on the Saturday preceding Día de Muertos but its date isn’t generally announced until early October.
 The desfile begins at Estela de Luz and ends in Zocalo.
 Be aware that around a million people are likely to attend this event so arrive early and keep a tight hold of your belongings.

 🗝 Visit Zocolo in the historic centre of Mexico City to explore the ofrendas.
 Every year, Mexico City’s Zocalo (main plaza) is home to a new display of monumental ofrendas.
 These go up before Day of the Dead and remain up for most of November.